mambomerge/debugger/README.md

 # debugger
 Aura Component for debugging Mambo Merge

-This recipe will step you through creating a button for Contact List Views to generate a single docx file per selected record.

 ## Instructions
 1. Install Mambo Merge from the AppExchange by following these instructions: https://www.mambomerge.com/support/installation-from-appexchange/